learn-co-curriculum/phase-4-validation-messages-and-error-handling/README.md

 npm start --prefix client
 ```

-Confirm both applications are both up and running by visiting
+Confirm both applications are up and running by visiting
 [`localhost:4000`](http://localhost:4000) and viewing the list of movies in your
 React application.